Career Counseling and Support Services Workshop Policies ~ Sp 2016

 - You will be contacted for a pre-workshop consultation to determine and agree upon learning outcomes

 - Logistics about the workshop (date, time, location, equipment) will be discussed after a consultation takes place.

 - To obtain a record of attendance, please be sure to have students signed up your attendance sheet the day of the workshop.

-- To better serve students, Career Connection will meet university housing requests made by a hall as opposed to a single floor
+- To better serve students, Career Counseling and Support Services will meet university housing requests made by a hall as opposed to a single floor

 - Self Exploration: Connecting with OSU majors and careers